Akil3333esh/Indian-Coocker-Cooks/README.md

 ---------------------------------------------------------

--> Here the database we used is Mongo DB atlas cluster, so everyone can view the databse by the link :- `mongodb+srv://Akilesh:Akil3333esh@cluster-food-order.ofcfl.mongodb.net/test`
+-> Here the database we used is Mongo DB atlas cluster, so everyone can view the database using this link :- `mongodb+srv://Akilesh:Akil3333esh@cluster-food-order.ofcfl.mongodb.net/test`